sfigg/commercialization-public/manufacture/desktop/features-on-demand-non-language-fod.md

 # Available Features on Demand

 The following Features on Demand are available for Windows 10.
-To see how to install, remove, or get information about Feature on Demand packages, see [Features on Demand](features-on-demand-v2--capabilities.md).
+To see how to add Features on Demand, see [Features on Demand](features-on-demand-v2--capabilities.md).

-To see available Features on demand for languages and region, see [Language and region Features on Demand](features-on-demand-language-fod.md)
+To see available Features on Demand for languages and region, see [Language and region Features on Demand](features-on-demand-language-fod.md)

 ## Available non-language Features on Demand